superlikeamarket/colony-counter/README.md

-Here is a clean, professional README you can use.
-It is written to make your project look serious, reproducible, and useful to others.

-You can copy-paste this directly into `README.md`.

----

 # Colony Counter (YOLO-based)

 Deep learning-based bacterial colony counting system for Petri dishes and Petrifilms using YOLOv8, with support for TNTC classification and quantitative evaluation.